 Is CO2 increase heating up the atmosphere after all?

-In this chapter we established an influence of CO2 increase on the radiation during the Hadley cycle, which lead to a decrease of emission to space over the whole loop.
+In this chapter we established an influence of CO2 increase on the radiation during the Hadley cycle, which leads to a decrease of emission to space over the whole loop.
 This seems to contradict the thermostat theory of Willis Eschenbach, and chapter 7, where I suggested that doubling CO2 has (also) a direct cooling influence by increasing convection.

-But it should be noted that, for the purpose of analysis, I calculated the radiative aspect of a Hadley Cell that was assumed to be unaffected by the CO2 content itself.
-That way the results could be compared.
-However, the cell itself is of course also influenced by the heating and cooling aspects of the GHG.
+But it should be noted that, for the purpose of analysis, I calculated the radiative aspect of a Hadley Cell that was assumed to be completely unaffected by the CO2 content or the temperature changes that might occur.
+With convection and latent heat transport kept constant, the results could be compared.